rcqx/jr-cast/README.md

 const joseRamon = {
   jobTitle: "Full-Stack Developer",
   company: "Open to new opportunities and challenges!",
-  education: "I have a barchelor's degree in Mechanical Engineering and a master in Design",
+  education: "I have a barchelor's degree in Mechanical Engineering and a master in Design, Education and Tech",
   skills: {
     frontend: ["HTML5/CSS3", "JavaScript", "Ruby", "React", "Redux", "Bootstrap", "TailwindCSS"],
     backend: ["Ruby on Rails", "PostgreSQL", "MySQL" "Transact-SQL", "API development and documentation"],